gpaumier/gp2/src/articles/2015-07-21 autistic-wikipedian.rst

 With that in mind, imagine what the career opportunities (or lack thereof) can be for someone who is a terrible liar, who has a lot of interest in doing great work, but less interest in taking credit for it, who doesn't understand office politics, who not only makes social missteps and angers their colleagues, but doesn't even know about it, someone who's unable to make small talk around the office.
 Imagine that person, and what kind of a career they can have even if they're very good at their job.

 Casual relationships with colleagues and acquaintances are usually superficial; the stakes of the water cooler discussions are low, so people are more inclined to forgive missteps.
 However, friendship is another matter, and for most of my life, I have hardly had any friends, unless you use Facebook's definition of the term.
 Awkwardness is generally tolerated, but rarely sought after.
-It's not "cool".
+It's not "cool."

 Most of those issues arise because you don't have a way of *knowing* that the person in front of you is different.
 At least Spock had his pointed ears to signal that he wasn't human.
 His acceptance by the crew of the *Enterprise* was in large part due to the relationships he was able to develop with his shipmates.
 Those relationships would arguably not have been possible if they had not known how he was different.